hero2zero/PDIve/USAGE.md

 # Issue: Network timeouts
 # Solution: Conservative threading
 python3 pdive.py -t target.com -T 5

+# Issue: Amass appears to hang
+# Solution: Check progress indicator - if spinning, scan is active
+# Large domains can take 5-10+ minutes for comprehensive enumeration
+# No timeout enforced as of v1.3.3
 ```

 #### Output and Permission Issues